Get insider access

 SteelSeries Arctis Nova 7 Wireless [7, 7P, 7X]

-The Turtle Beach Atlas Air Wireless are better gaming headphones for most people than the SteelSeries Arctis Nova 7 Wireless.
-The Turtle Beach are open-back headphones with a wider passive soundstage and more consistent sound from wear to wear than the SteelSeries.
-Their mic is also noticeably better than that of the SteelSeries.
+The Turtle Beach Atlas Air are better gaming headphones for most people than the SteelSeries Arctis Nova 7 Wireless.
+The Turtle Beach are open-back headphones that have a noticeably better mic than that of the SteelSeries.
 On the other hand, because of their open-back design, they leak more audio and do a worse job blocking out noise, although neither pair of headphones does a good job isolating you from sounds in your environment.
 The SteelSeries come in three variants, so get the version that matches your gaming platform.
-Happily, they support Xbox Wireless if you get the 7X version.
-The Turtle Beach only support PC and PlayStation wirelessly, though you can always use the wired connection.
+That said, they support Xbox Wireless if you get the 7X version.
+The Turtle Beach only support PC and PlayStation wirelessly, though you can always use the wired connection with other consoles.

 Drop + Sennheiser/EPOS PC38X